 Jackson County Middle School Challenge Project

-If you are interested in being an adult facilitator for the this year's Challenge Day please call (517) 782-8221.
+If you are interested in becoming an adult facilitator for the this year's Challenge Day, please call (517) 782-8221.

 For additional information on this program, please contact (517) 782-8221.